quanfluence/python-quanfluence-sdk/README.md

 - `SUCCEEDED`: Job completed successfully with results available
 - `FAILED`: Job encountered an error and failed to complete
 - `CANCELLED`: Job was cancelled before execution

-> The QUBO file should be in serialised coordinate (COO) format and have a '.qubo' extension.
-Refer the [Example QUBO file](https://github.com/quanfluence/python-quanfluence-sdk/tree/main/example_qubo) for the format.

 ## Complete Workflow Example